-- And of course there’s the tea party.
+- And of course, there’s the tea party.

-Invent something your own
+Invent something of your own

-Select a cuisine or a recipe that you have never tried before.
+Select a cuisine or a recipe you have never tried before.
 If cooking yourself seems too daunting, order something from a restaurant that you wouldn’t otherwise.
-Make sure that the guests are OK with the selection or you have a replacement ready for those who do not want to experiment.
+Make sure that the guests are OK with the selection, or you have a replacement ready for those who do not want to experiment.

 Make it a tradition

 Lots of daylight is the reason to have as much out of the house events as possible.
 We hold “beginning of the summer parties” and “the end of the summer parties.”
-These events can become a tradition that people look forward to attend.
+These events can become a tradition that people look forward to attending.

-Get to the point where they are starting to call you about the next event.
+Get to the point where they start to call you about the next event.